Cross-Disciplinary Scholarly Research

 中心性

-The foundational anchor: a leader's concentrated self-cultivation.
-The organization gains an unshakable center of gravity only when leadership is rooted in humanistic moral principles.
+A leader's concentrated self-cultivation can serve as the anchor of the model.
+The organization gains a clearer center of gravity when leadership is grounded in humanistic principles.

 Creativity